kubernetes-sigs/gcp-compute-persistent-disk-csi-driver/README.md

 | Resize (Expand) | Beta  | 1.16                          | 1.16                         | v0.7.0             | Stable             |
 | Windows*        | Beta  | 1.18                          | 1.18                         | v1.1.0             | Stable             |

 * For Windows, it is recommended to use this driver with CSI proxy v0.2.2+.
+The master version of driver requires disk v1beta2 group, which is only available in CSI proxy v0.2.2+

 ### Future Features